Kristianuruplarsen/pretty/README.md

 # pretty

 This is my attempt at a simple, yet usable matplotlib style.
 So far it's just a few functions, the most important being `style_classic` which produces relatively neutral figures.
-Simply call the function at the beginning of your script, and it will update the rcParams needed.
+Simply call the class at the beginning of your script, and it will update the rcParams needed.
+You can also use the class interactively.
 A full list of functions is

 * `style_classic` - sets the classic style shown below
 * `style_reset` - resets the style to the default matplotlib color_options